bunnyyiu/beautiful-jekyll/aboutme.md

 ---

 My name is Bunny Yiu, I am a software enginner with more than 10 years experience in coding.
-Current, solution architect at SME company LKKHPG, specialized in microserives, cloud infastructure, kubernetes, docker and devops.
+Current, solution architect at SME company LKKHPG, specialized in microserives, cloud infrastructure, kubernetes, docker and devops.
 This blog, contents and opinions are my own and not the views of my employer.

 # Backgroud
 I was senior software engineer at ClusterTech, for around 6 years.
 I worked on some IaaS products.